"Most of our lives are about proving something, either to ourselves or to someone else."

 -- Frank Herbert

-A good programmer or DBA does not know one language very well.
-They know the four basic language types, or the overall concept of data interaction.
-A person with these skills is a systems agnostic, and any experience they have in one language overlaps greatly with experience they have with others.
-Given a manual on an API in a language I've never used, I can write an application in mere days.
-I learned Java in three days to help a co-worker find a bug in his application.
-I found the bug, fixed it, and introduced thread safety and logging.
+A good programmer or DBA does not simply leverage one language or technique, they encourage basic language types, or the overall concept of data interaction.
+A person with these skills is system ambivalent, and any experience they have in one area overlaps greatly with others.
+Given a manual on an API in a language I've never used, I've been known to write superior applications in mere days.
+I was never formally trained in database management, but I've been described by colleagues and supervisors as the best DBA they know.

 "Imagination is more important than knowledge."